isomerpages/moe-cjc/_about-us/Our College Profile.md

 authentic learning experiences.
 Besides classroom learning, students embark on a range of exciting learning activities, competitions, talent development and research programmes.
-These also include overseas academic trips to the UK, Hong Kong and India in partnership with reputable organisations and Institutes of Higher Learning such as REACH Cambridge, Hong Kong University (HKU) and the Singapore Ministry of Trade &amp; Industry (MTI).</p>
+These also include overseas academic trips to Vietnam, Hong Kong and Japan in partnership with reputable organisations and Institutes of Higher Learning.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/collegeprofile1.jpg">
 </div>